SCHOOL COUNSELING DEPARTMENT

 Types of Financial Aid

 Scholarships (academic, merit, athletic, talent) - money based on accomplishments that is usually paid directly to the college.
 These funds are not paid back.
-Examples include a Dean's Scholarship, Music Talent Scholarship or Athletic Scholarship.
+Examples include an institution's Presidential Scholarship, Dean's List Academic Scholarship, Music Talent Scholarship or Athletic Scholarship.

 Grants (state, federal or school-based) - money based on need that is not paid back.
 Examples include the Federal Pell Grant and Illinois MAP Grant.

-Student Loans (subsidized loan, unsubsidized loan) - money offered by the US Department of Education (or private loan servicer) based on qualifying need.
-Student loans must be repaid.
+Loans (Student subsidized loan, Student unsubsidized loan, Parent PLUS loan) - money offered by the US Department of Education (or private loan servicer) based on qualifying need.
+Student and Parent loans must be repaid.

 Work-Study - federal work program through which undergraduates and graduate students at participating schools earn money to help pay for school.